Privacy Policy

 Directly from you.
 This is information you provide to us when registering for and using our services.

 From your employer.
 In accordance with applicable laws and your employer’s contract with you, your employer will provide us with your Employee ID, your first and last name, telephone number and your work e-mail address so that we can verify your identity in advance of you signing up to our service.
-When you choose to register for our service, your employer will provide us with other Employment Information as set out above to enable us to provide the service to you directly.
+When you choose to register for our service, your employer will provide us with other Employment and Financial Information as set out above to enable us to provide the service to you directly.

 How and why do we use your personal data?